Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Discussion

 \subsubsection{Beyond Participatory / Crowdsourcing Art}

 Relational-aesthetic projects of the 1990s (Bourriaud) invited viewers to co-produce meaning through convivial encounters, but those encounters were typically ephemeral and locally bounded.
-Pak’s participation is \emph{ledger-bound}.
-In {\it Lost Poets} (2021–22), each name or verse a collector inscribes becomes an indelible block in a public archive—a form of distributed authorship impossible in earlier participatory works whose traces remained in wall labels or catalogs.
+Pak's participation is \emph{ledger-bound}.
+In \emph{Lost Poets} (2021--22), each name or verse a collector inscribes becomes an indelible block in a public archive---a form of distributed authorship impossible in earlier participatory works whose traces remained in wall labels or catalogs.
 Crucially, participation is also economically weighted: burning a Page to earn words entails an explicit cost, so creative decisions carry financial risk.
-This introduces game-theoretic depth absent from classic crowdsourcing art (e.g., MTurk drawings or open Wikis), aligning Pak’s practice with emerging literatures on cryptoeconomic design rather than with social-practice documentation alone.
+This introduces game-theoretic depth absent from classic crowdsourcing art (e.g., MTurk drawings or open Wikis), aligning Pak's practice with emerging literatures on cryptoeconomic design rather than with social-practice documentation alone.
+Moreover, \emph{Censored} (2022) demonstrates that protocol-based participation can transcend the art world entirely.
+AssangeDAO---a collective of over 10,000 members---pooled 16,593 ETH (approximately \$52.8 million) to acquire the \emph{Clock} NFT, with proceeds directed to Julian Assange's legal defense via the Wau Holland Foundation.
+When Assange was released in June 2024, the participation had demonstrably contributed to a real-world political outcome---a reach no gallery-bound participatory artwork has achieved.